ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2022.md

 - FTS is the control plane regarding the maximum number of TCP sessions
 - Each source and destination maintain several concurrent sessions and ALTO comes into the play for optimization of the routing matrix
    - Adjustment of TCP sessions
-- Roland stated that the idea to bring this into the Hackathon of IETF 114 is a resonable place to show implementations.
-Scalability issues need to be taken into   account.
+- Roland stated that the idea to bring this into the Hackathon of IETF 114 is a reasonable place to show implementations.
+Scalability issues need to be considered.
 In principle centralization is not a new idea.

 ----